Browse through your search results here.

 Dr Michael Hallsworth is Managing Director of BIT Americas.
 Before his current role, Michael led BIT's global work on health and tax for five years.
 Michael was previously a Senior Policy Advisor in the Cabinet Office of the UK government and has in-depth experience of both policy development and service…

 Why do we use evidence-based policy?The reasons for the use of evidence-based policy should be obvious to policymakers.
 Anyone in a position to make decisions should look to do so with the most robust evidence for them.In some cases robust evidence may indicate that some policies are not only ineffective,…

 Dr Alex Gyani

-Alex is the Director of Research and Methodology for APAC at the Behavioural Insights Team.
-He has been based in Sydney since 2014 and oversees the team’s research and evaluation work across Singapore, Australia and New Zealand.
-Since joining the team in 2012, he has worked in a diverse set…
+Alex is the Director of the Behavioural Insights Team's Australian office.
+He has been based in Sydney since 2014.
+Previously Alex oversaw the team’s research and evaluation work across Singapore, Australia and Aotearoa New Zealand and ran the office in Aotearoa New Zealand from 2018-2021.
+Since joining the team in…